Diplomatic history of World War II: Canada

-Canada's declaration of war drew criticism from some American isolationists, with noted American isolationist Charles Lindbergh attacking Canada for drawing the Western Hemisphere "into a European war simply because they prefer the Crown of England", to independence of the Americas.
+Canada's declaration of war drew criticism from some American isolationists, with noted American isolationist Charles Lindbergh attacking Canada for drawing the Western Hemisphere "into a European war simply because they prefer the Crown of England", to the independence of the Americas.
 However, most American isolationists who were critical of Roosevelt's for assisting the British, were unable to levy the same criticism for assisting Canada.
-After the fall of France, concerns that the British may be defeated grew in North America, prompting military meetings between Canada and the United States on July 1940.
-On 16 August 1940, the two countries entered into the Ogdensburg Agreement, which outlined plans for the mutual defence of North America, as well as the establishment of the Permanent Joint Board on Defense.
-Initially, the plans for mutual defence included the Americans assuming command of Canadian forces in the event of an invasion; however, as the situation improved for the British in 1941, revised defence plans saw the Canadian government refuse to defer command of its forces to the Americans.
+After the fall of France, concerns that the British may be defeated grew in North America, prompting military meetings between Canada and the United States in July 1940.
+On 16 August 1940, the two countries entered into the Ogdensburg Agreement, which outlined plans for the mutual defense of North America, as well as the establishment of the Permanent Joint Board on Defense.
+Initially, the plans for mutual defense included the Americans assuming command of Canadian forces in the event of an invasion; however, as the situation improved for the British in 1941, revised defense plans saw the Canadian government refuse to defer command of its forces to the Americans.

-The need to develop necessary facilities in northern Canada saw 33,000 American soldiers and civilians working in that region during the war, in order to build the Alaska Highway, the Canol pipeline, and military airstrips for aircraft flying to/from the Soviet Union.
+The need to develop necessary facilities in northern Canada saw 33,000 American soldiers and civilians working in that region during the war, to build the Alaska Highway, the Canol pipeline, and military airstrips for aircraft flying to/from the Soviet Union.
 The large American presence in northern Canada raised concerns for the British High Commissioner to Canada, who notified Mackenzie King of the potential implications the American presence could have on its sovereignty.
 A special commissioner was appointed by the Canadian government in May 1943, to monitor American activities in northern Canada, and report it back to Ottawa.
-In December 1943, the Canadian government stated it would purchase all military installations constructed by the Americans in Canada during the war, in order to prevent the Americans from retaining the properties.
+In December 1943, the Canadian government stated it would purchase all military installations constructed by the Americans in Canada during the war, to prevent the Americans from retaining the properties.

-As opposed to United Kingdom, and the other dominions of the British Empire, Canada maintained relations with Vichy France until November 1942.
-Relations was maintained with Vichy France as the British wanted to maintain an open channel of communication with its government.
-The Canadian government was involved in a brief diplomatic incident between the Free French, and the United States, after Charles de Gaulle seized Saint Pierre and Miquelon from the local Vichy regime.
-As the archipelago was off the coast of Newfoundland, the American government demanded that Canada oust the Free French from the islands; although Canada made no efforts to remove them.
+As opposed to the United Kingdom, and the other dominions of the British Empire, Canada maintained relations with Vichy France until November 1942.
+Relations were maintained with Vichy France as the British wanted to maintain an open channel of communication with its government.
+The Canadian government was involved in a brief diplomatic incident between the Free French, and the United States after Charles de Gaulle captured Saint Pierre and Miquelon from the local Vichy regime.
+As the territory was nearby Newfoundland, the American government demanded that Canada remove the Free French from the islands, although the Canadians made no efforts to do so.
 However, the Canadian government did not formally recognize Free France as the legitimate French government until October 1944, during de Gaulle's visit to Montreal.

 New Zealand

 The Labour Government had been critical of the fascist powers, voicing opposition to the second Italian invasion of Abyssinia in 1935.
-During the war, New Zealand had assumed responsibility for the defence of some British colonies in the Pacific on behalf of Britain.
+During the war, New Zealand assumed responsibility for the defense of some British colonies in the Pacific on behalf of Britain.

-The Canberra Pact of 1944 between Australia and New Zealand was criticised in the United States.
+The Canberra Pact of 1944 between Australia and New Zealand was criticized in the United States.